-A screw pile is steel tube with a helical head that screws into the ground and is used as a method of foundation in a wide range of constructions situations.
-DIY screw piles are suitable for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
-Larger machine installed screw piles are suitable for bigger structures like residential and commercial buildings.
+A screw pile is steel tube with a helical head that screws into the ground.
+It is used as a method of foundation in a wide range of constructions situations.
+You can use DIY screw piles for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
+In addition, larger “machine installed” screw piles are suitable for your bigger structures like residential and commercial buildings.

-A screw piles can offer a range of advantages over traditional concrete footings for example:
+In certain situations, screw piles can offer you a range of advantages over traditional concrete footings for example: